aave/aave-utilities/README.md

 The Aave Protocol is a decentralized non-custodial liquidity protocol where users can participate as suppliers or borrowers.
-The protocol is a set of open source smart contracts which facilitate the logic of user interactions.
-These contracts, and all user transactions/balances are stored on a public ledger called a blockchain, making them accessible to anyone.
+The protocol is a set of open source smart contracts which define procedures that are enforced by a network of nodes called a distributed ledger or blockchain.

-Aave Utilities is a JavaScript SDK for interacting with V2 and V3 of the Aave Protocol, an upgrade to the existing [aave-js](https://github.com/aave/aave-js) library.

-The library has two main features:
+Aave Utilities is a JavaScript SDK extending [ethers.js](https://docs.ethers.org/v5/) for interacting with V2 and V3 of the Aave Protocol, an upgrade to the existing [aave-js](https://github.com/aave/aave-js) library.
+The library has two main
+features:

 1.)
-Query on-chain market and user data 2.)
+Query on-chain market and user data
+2.)
 Generate transaction data for protocol actions

 <br />